cleburn/texas-housing-markets-2025/README.md

 ## 🧭 Alignment with Long-Term Goals
 This project directly contributes to the **Month 1 Capstone: “Texas Real Estate Investment Analyzer.”**
-By completing this phase, you’ll establish a solid foundation for modeling housing costs, income ratios, and affordability trends—skills essential for both **AI-driven analytics** and **data-backed investment strategy**.
+By completing this phase, I'll establish a solid foundation for modeling housing costs, income ratios, and affordability trends—skills essential for both **AI-driven analytics** and **data-backed investment strategy**.

 ---